Towards Personalization of User Preferences in Partially Observable Smart Home Environments: Conclusions and Future Work

 In this paper, we investigate the scenario where limited information about the occupants is available to the smart home, resulting is often sub-optimal actions by the smart home in a given state.
 We model a smart home to learn to recognize the occupant's thermal preference distributions using Bayesian modelling, which helps maintain a belief over the hidden user state that the smart home uses to improve its policy.
 As a baseline for comparison, we design an approach in which the temporal relations between the TH sequences are learned to approximate the hidden state.
 We integrate both smart home models with up to 5 human models and evaluate them based on their ability to identify the underlying state (or occupant's TH preferences), as well as the overall human performance in terms of human rewards and time steps spent changing the TH with the SHS.
 Finally, we compare the POSHS with the baseline model that aims to learn its own representation of underlying states of the partially observable environment.
 Our simulations show good performance with POSHS when the number of human occupants are low without an increase in time required to set the thermal preferences by the occupant.
 Similar performance was observed with the baseline.
 With more human models integrated in the environment, the time-step difference between the baseline and POSHS increases where the occupants now take more time to set the TH with the baseline compared to the POSHS model.
 In the end, With our simulated experiments, we demonstrate that in an environment where the user information is not fully observable it is possible to approximate the user's hidden state with multiple occupants without having an impact on the user's behavior even with sub-optimal approximations.

 For future work, we may include additional occupant-related parameters in our algorithm, which can help in better approximation of the occupant and thus improve performance.
 These parameters may include heart rate, skin temperature, skin conductance, surrounding radiation, and others.
 Some of the most common bio-signals like Photoplethysmogram (PPG), Electrocardiogram (ECG), Electrodermal Activity (EDA), and Electroencephalogram (EEG) can be obtained by smart wearables that have currently become very popular.
 This will not only improve our algorithm's accuracy, but will also provide more data to work with, which can allow for our algorithm to scale to more than 5 humans.
+Having multiple occupants at the same time also increases the complexity of the problem.
+However, by recognizing the users, the methods proposed in previous work such as \cite{Suman} can also be readily employed.